Abzurdah

-Abzurdah is a 2015 Argentine biographical drama film directed by Daniela Goggi, based on the autobiographical novel of the same name by Cielo Latini.
+Abzurdah is a 2015 Argentine biographical romantic drama film directed by Daniela Goggi, based on the autobiographical novel of the same name by Cielo Latini.
 The film stars Eugenia China Suárez and Esteban Lamothe.

 Premise

 Cielo is a teenage student from the city of La Plata who meets Alejo, a man ten years older than her, a native of Avellaneda, with whom she begins a relationship and falls madly in love.
 Submerged in a superficial environment, without friends and in an adult world that understands little of the adolescent universe, the relationship becomes an obsession for Cielo, a loquacious, incisive and dizzying narrator, who leads us through a history of unrequited love where the option to stop eating becomes the illusion of a perfect life.
 But then, it shows how Cielo managed to heal and find happiness.